Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 It started without incident, and gave him his first desired datum almost as soon as it was fully awake: the date.

 ...Not long. *Surprisingly* not long.
 Ata had expected to emerge from stasis to find a gap of tens of thousands of years behind him.
-Instead…
+Instead...

 ...The galaxy had changed fast.
 The data flowed easily through the Link as though simply remembering a forgotten fact.
 The Dominion still existed, still bickered and argued.
-Three new species had joined its ranks: Gao, Human and Ten’Gewek…
+Three new species had joined its ranks: Gao, Human and Ten’Gewek...

 ...Curious.
 The definition for a sapient life form had been updated to accommodate that latter culture.
 They must be something special.
-They must be…
+They must be...

-They were…
+They were...

-..The Hierarchy…
+..The Hierarchy...

 ...Had *failed.*